Please press here to listen to the homily or download

 1/ Reading I: Believe in God’s plan of salvation.

 Today passage still belongs to the hymn which we analyzed yesterday (Eph 1:1-14).
 Two important things we need to pay attention when we read this passage.
 First, when Paul used the subject “we,” he meant the Jewish Christians; and when he used the subject “you,” he wanted to imply the Gentile Christians.
-Secondly, the main thing Paul wanted to pay attention to is that there is two main periods in God’s plan of salvation.
+Secondly, the main thing Paul wanted to pay attention to is that there are two main periods in God’s plan of salvation.
 In the first period, God chose the Jews as His people.
 In the second period, with the coming of Christ, He opens His salvation to all people and nation.

 1.1/ God chose the Jews first: According to experience and in most of human plans, if people want to be successful, they must start with a small number of people as the core group, then they shall extent to a larger group.
-The reason for that is training of a small number is easier than a crowd; and this small number, after get trained, shall be key persons to help the extension.
+The reason for that is training of a small number is easier than a crowd; and this small number, after getting trained, shall be key persons to help the extension.
 Similarly in God’s plan of salvation, He chose the Jews as His people and used them to prepare for the coming of the Messiah, Jesus Christ.
 They were first generation of people who put their faith in Christ.
 Most of Jesus’ apostles and disciples were the Jews.

 1.2/ God opens up His salvation to the Gentiles: After Jesus chose and trained his apostles and disciples, he sent them to other Jews and the Gentiles.
 Their duty is to help others to recognize God and to believe in His plan of salvation by doing the two things: